Government production and consumption; transactions, sectors

 Table explanation

-This table contains information on the output and final consumption expenditure of the general government.
-The general government output is determined from the production costs, which consist of compensation of employees, intermediate consumption, consumption of fixed capital, other taxes on production (payable) and other subsidies on production (receivable).
+The general government output is determined from the production costs, which consists of intermediate consumption, compensation of employees, consumption of fixed capital, other taxes on production (payable), other subsidies on production (receivable) and the net operating surplus.
 Please note that the subsidies are denoted with a negative sign, as subsidies reduce production costs.

-General government output is predominantly comprised of non-market output that is provided for free.
-To a lesser extent, output of the general government is also sold on the market, used as output for own final use, or provided to the market as non-market output at prices that are not economically significant.
+General government output is predominantly comprised of non-market output that is provided for free via the final consumption expenditure of the general government.
+To a lesser extent, output of the general government is also sold on the market, used as own-account capital formation, or provided to the market as non-market output at prices that are not economically significant.

 The final consumption expenditure of the general government can be broken down into an individual and collective component.
 The individual consumption expenditure is equal to the social transfers in kind, which are individual goods and services supplied to individual households for free or at prices that are not economically significant, either produced as non-market output or purchased from market producers.
 The collective consumption expenditure are the costs associated with providing collective goods and services to society, or large parts of it, as a whole.
+The distinction between individual and collective consumption is made using the Classification of the Functions of Government (COFOG).

 The terms and definitions used are in accordance with the framework of the National Accounts.
 The National Accounts are based on the international definitions of the European System of Accounts (ESA 2010).
 The time of recording is in congruence with the accrual principle.
 Small temporary differences with publications of National Accounts may occur due to the fact that government finance statistics are sometimes more up to date.